manosmin/manosmin/README.md

 <p>I'm a recent <b>computer engineering graduate </b>🎓 diving into the tech world.
 I'm looking for opportunities where I can turn my coding skills and project experience into real-world solutions 🧑🏻‍💻.
 I love tackling challenging problems, building cool stuff, and learning new things every day 🏃🏻.
-Check out my repos and my <a href="https://manosm.in" target="_blank">personal web page</a> to see what I've been working on 🙂!
+Check out my repos to see what I've been working on 🙂!

 ###